sarafridov/open_lth/README.md

 1. There must be a way to retrieve a dataset.
 2. There must be a way to retrieve a model.
 3. There must be a way to train a model on a dataset.
-4. Three must be a way to prune a model.
+4. There must be a way to prune a model.

 This framework breaks these components into distinct modules that are as independent as possible.
 The common specification for these modules is the `Hparams` objects.
 To request a dataset from the dataset module, provide a `DatasetHparams` instance.
 To request a model from the models module, provide a `ModelHparams` instance.
 To train a model, provide a dataset, a model, and a `TrainingHparams` instance.
 To prune a model, provide the model and a `PruningHparams` object.
 The inner workings of these modules can be understood largely independently from each other, with a few final abstractions to glue everything together.